JoeyEamigh/kindful/README.md

 const funds = kindful.meta.funds();
 const importStats = kindful.meta.importStats();
 const importStatus = kindful.meta.importStatus(importId);

+// if you want to wait for the import to finish (wait for Kindful's batching) const finished = await this.kindful.helpers.pollForCompletion(importResponseArray);

 // escape to the API wrapper
 const get = kindful.api.get<ResponseType>('/get-endpoint');